yuye1992/CNTK/bindings/python/doc/examples.rst

 ========

 CNTK also offers several examples that are not in Tutorial style.
-Many of these are recipes that involve more advanced networks [CNTK clone root]/Examples directory:
+Many of these are recipes involve more advanced networks and are located under :cntk:`Examples directory <Examples/>`.

 -  :cntk:`MNIST <Examples/Image/Classification/MLP/Python/SimpleMNIST.py>`:
    A fully connected feed-forward model for classification of MNIST